salmmanfred/ccdb/readme.md

 }
 ```
-## Differance between banana and core
+## Differance between oldcore and core
-Core is slower banana is faster but more of a testbench
+Core is mutli threaded and does not work very efficiently with big amount of text
+oldcore is the old algorithm for making the text

+# Multi threading
+If you want to use multi threading you have to use Core
+Using more than 2 threads is not really recomended
+The amount of threads cannot be odd
+If you have more threads than lines the program will crash

 # Contributing
 If you have linux it would be nice if you could test the keyin and cursor libraries to see if they will work on linux!